cgrymala/post-content-shortcodes/README.md

 * If you would like to modify the class used on the featured image (if appropriate), you can use the `post-content-shortcodes-image-class` to do that.
 * By default, the plugin uses 'thumbnail' as the size of the featured image.
 If you would like to use a different registered size, you can change that with the `post-content-shortcodes-default-image-size` filter.

+There are also four actions that are executed (as of 0.6) within the plugin:

+* `pcs_starting_post_content` - Fires when the post_content() function is entered; allows you to selectively add any special filters, etc. that need to be added just for use within the post-content shortcode.
+* `pcs_ending_post_content` - Fires before the output from the post_content() function is returned; allows you to remove any filters that you may have added in the `pcs_starting_post_content` action.
+* `pcs_starting_post_list` - Fires when the post_list() function is entered; allows you to selectively add any special filters, etc. that need to be added just for use within the post-list shortcode.
+* `pcs_ending_post_list` - Fires before the output from the post_list() function is returned; allows you to remove any filters you may have added in the `pcs_starting_post_list` action.

 ### Why isn't the current post included in the list of posts? ###

 By default, the `[post-list]` shortcode excludes the current post (since that would cause somewhat of a loop in the user's mind; clicking on a link in the page only to have the page reload with the same content).
 To allow the current post to be displayed in the list of posts, set the `exclude_current` argument to `0`.
 That might look something like: